favonia/cloudflare-ddns/docs/designs/core/project-principles.markdown

 Defines: the project-wide priorities that should influence many tasks.

-Does not define: feature-specific semantics, exact mutation ordering, or local implementation details.
+## Decision Tree

-## Priorities
+Apply this strictly ordered list from top to bottom.

-1. Build the DDNS updater the maintainer wants to use.
+Use only the criteria written in this tree.

-2. Support the features the maintainer wants, including expressive output such as emojis.
+### 0. Required Behavior

-3. Favor practical security:
+- Provide the behavior the maintainer wants.

-   - prefer open design over obscurity
+### 1. Practical Security

-   - use code analysis, unit tests, fuzzing, and similar techniques to find bugs
+- Favor memory safety and a small attack surface.
-   - detect common misconfigurations
+- Prefer open, inspectable designs over obscurity.
-4. Favor resilience against temporary failures such as network outages and Cloudflare downtime.
+- Prefer designs that make bugs and misconfigurations easier to detect through analysis, tests, fuzzing, validation, or clear operator feedback.

-   - For mutation flows that can fail ambiguously (timeouts, transport errors), order operations so any executed prefix leaves the system in the best known state.
+### 2. Resilience

-   - Prefer designs whose useful prefix remains correct or recoverable after interruption.
+- Prefer automatic recovery from transient failures, startup delays, remote instability, and interrupted runs.
-5. Favor efficiency in network usage, CPU usage, memory usage, and operational churn.
+- Prefer designs whose partial progress leaves the system in a safer and more recoverable state.

-6. Favor features that remain maintainable.
+### 3. Critical Efficiency

-7. Favor user models that track observable outcomes rather than internal mechanisms.
+- Prefer lower network, CPU, memory, and operational cost at critical spots.

-   - User-facing guidance should explain what the updater will do, what it will not do, and what the operator can do next.
+### 4. Operator Clarity

-   - Mention internal mechanisms only when they materially change operator decisions.
+- Explain behavior through observable outcomes, operator decisions, and actionable next steps.
-   - Configuration error messages should identify the configuration source so the operator knows where to act.
+- Mention internal mechanisms only when they change operator decisions.

-8. For semantic redesigns, derive behavior from first principles and stable public interface, not from the current implementation shape.
+### 5. Principled Design

-   - Start from operator intent, ownership boundaries, observable outcomes, and failure semantics.
+- Prefer designs whose local decisions are determined by global principles and local context over ad hoc local decisions.

-   - Treat current implementation only as evidence of shipped public behavior and interface constraints.
+### 6. Maintainability

-   - Do not let local control flow, cached state shape, or existing mutation stages define durable semantics by themselves.
+- Prefer choices that reduce long-term maintenance burden.